Afulton11/blog-database/README.md

+# Archived
+This repository has been archived as it was a group project as part of the CIS-560 Database Management class at Kansas State University.
+The project has been left in the same state as when it was turned in.

 # Blog Database
 This repository is a simple skeleton for a blog with a database.
 Created as a part of a CIS-560 project at Kansas State University.